FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 ```

 You will find `exceptions` in many languages, therefore I
-believe that the program above will not pose difficulties.
+believe that the above program will not pose difficulties.
 The `avg` procedure does not try to eliminate invalid strings
 from the sequence.
 Since the program is not sure that the
 string represents a valid floating point number, it tries
 to parse it.
 If the `avg` procedure fails to parse a string,
-the error is captured in an exception section and discarded.
+the error is captured in an exception section and immediately
+discarded.
 Let us compile and test it:

 ```
 › nim c -o:excrd.x -d:release --nimcache:del --hints:off excrd.nim